 Minecraft is a Java computer video game created by Markus Persson and inspired by the Infiniminer, Dwarf Fortress, and Dungeon Keeper games.
 Minecraft was publicly released on May 17, 2009, and by January 2011, it sold one million units in less than a month while still in Beta.
 As of November 2011, it had sold over four million units.

-Regardless of what mode you decide to play, Minecraft can be a simple game or a very complex game depending on the players liking.
+Regardless of what mode you decide to play, Minecraft is either a simple or very complex game depending on the players preferences.
 From gigantic builds such as the Star Trek Voyager spacecraft built to scale, to the quaint cobblestone village with stone walkways this virtual Lego Land has something for everyone.
 Make a theme park with roller coasters, have a pet wolf, ride a boat, or dig a secret tunnel beneath your fortress.
 Anything is possible in the Minecraft world.